AlgoDoggo/algomint_hackalgo/README.md

 ### Smart Router for Tinyman, Algofi and Pactfi pools

 This module leverages a TEAL contract and NodeJs to find the best quotes and route orders appropriately.
-Current limitations on target pool contracts ( Teal < v6 means contract to contract calls are unsupported ) forces me to exit early from my contract, right after the quotes, and do the routing in NodeJs.
+Current limitations on target pool contracts ( Teal < v6 means contract to contract calls are unsupported ) forces me to exit early from my contract, and do the routing in NodeJs.

-This contract is a foundation.
-If and when the aforementioned marketplaces upgrade their logic, we will be able to add atomic, start-to-end smart routing in this contract.
+Algorand's next protocol upgrade should include the ability to make contract to contract calls for all > v4 contracts.
+Once this happens Algofi and Pactfi will support quote-to-swap atomic smart routing, Tinyman will still require the trade being sent from the front-end, due to its app + LogicSig design.

+The logic for Algofi and Pactfi swap is already written in the contracts, I have simply added a bypass, to be removed once the protocol upgrades.

 ### Installation